top of page

 Common exclusions or limitations include:

-- Code compliance inspections.
-Homes are often a mix of eras, and code evolves.
+• Code compliance inspections.
+Homes often reflect a mix of eras, and codes evolve.
 The goal is safety and performance, not enforcing every current code requirement.

-- Predicting remaining life of components with precision.
-I can often give practical context, but exact lifespan depends on many variables.
+• Predicting the remaining life of components with precision.
+While I can often provide practical context, exact lifespan depends on many variables.

-A good inspection report is more than a list of defects.
-It should help you prioritize.
-Here is a simple way to review the findings:
+A good inspection report is more than just a list of defects; it should help you prioritize your next steps.
+Here’s a simple way to review the findings:

-1) Safety and immediate risk: electrical hazards, active leaks, combustion safety concerns, trip hazards.
+1. Safety and Immediate Risk: Look for electrical hazards, active leaks, combustion safety concerns, and trip hazards.

-2) Water management: roof drainage, grading, exterior penetrations, plumbing leaks.
+2. Water Management: Focus on roof drainage, grading, exterior penetrations, and plumbing leaks.
 Water is a common driver of expensive damage.

-3) Big-ticket systems: roof, HVAC, electrical service equipment, foundation.
+3. Big-Ticket Systems: Pay attention to the roof, HVAC, electrical service equipment, and foundation.

-4) Maintenance and optimization: filters, drainage maintenance, caulking, and small repairs that prevent larger problems.
+4. Maintenance and Optimization: Consider filters, drainage maintenance, caulking, and small repairs that can prevent larger problems.

 If you are a buyer, align your follow-up questions with your contingency timeline.
-If the report suggests specialized evaluation, get quotes and scopes quickly.
-If you are a seller, address simple access and maintenance items before the inspection so the evaluation is clean and efficient.
+If the report suggests a specialized evaluation, get quotes and scopes quickly.
+If you are a seller, address simple access and maintenance items before the inspection to ensure a clean and efficient evaluation.

 In coastal and inland San Diego County, I pay special attention to water management, roof details, exterior penetrations, and corrosion-prone components.
 Even in a dry climate, intermittent heavy rain, irrigation overspray, and coastal salt air can create concentrated wear.